 Ongoing Projects

-My current research falls broadly within three primary categories: the influences of climate on health, precipitation and hydrologic variability and change, and societal impacts of climate change.
-These projects employ a wide variety of statistical methods and comparisons across a variety of weather and climate data, including station-based observations, gridded meteorological and hydrological products like reanalyses, and state-of-the-art climate model output.
+My research falls broadly within three primary categories: the influences of climate on health, precipitation and hydrologic variability and change, and societal impacts of climate change.
+These projects employ a wide variety of statistical methods across a variety of weather and climate data, including station-based observations, gridded meteorological and hydrological products like reanalyses, and state-of-the-art climate model output.
 These weather and climate data sets are frequently combined with societal data like disease counts and country-wide crime data.
 Please read on for more details.

 Linking Climate Variability and Vector-Borne Disease